ccp-eva/btg2024/README.md

 #### Anaconda

 Anaconda is a virtual environment manager.
 Follow the installation steps from [here](https://www.anaconda.com/download/success) according to your system.
+We advise installation for the user only (not as admin of for the whole system).

-#### VSCode
+#### VSCode and Python extension

 VSCode is a code editor with many features and extensions.
 Follow the installation steps from [here](https://code.visualstudio.com/Download) according to your system.
+You may install via Anaconda Navigator.

 After installation, start VSCode and navigate to the extensions tab: <br>
 ![VSCode extensions](attachments/extensions.png)<br>